-So, you found a crack in your basement wall.
-What do you do now, fix it right away or wait and see?
+So, you found a crack in your basement wall – great.
+What do you do now?
+Fix it right away or take the popular “wait and see” approach?
 Before you do anything you should consider the different types of basement wall cracks and the type of foundation you have:

 Thin Cracks – When you find a crack in the basement wall, get a ruler or tape measure and measure its width.
 If the crack is less than 1/8” wide, it probably does not represent a structural problem with your foundation BUT it could be a source of seepage into your basement.

 Wide Cracks – If the crack measures more than 1/8”, there is a strong possibility that it is compromising the structural integrity of your foundation wall.
 If you find one of these foundation cracks in your Hamilton home, keep searching because there’s a chance there are more like it and you might want to consider calling an expert (like BasementWorx) to talk about foundation repair.

 Cracks That Are Dry – If there is no sign of water in or around the crack that means that it is not seeping – yet.
 The chance of it spreading and causing a leaky basement is high.
 Once you have spotted the crack, check it periodically, especially during periods of heavy rain or snowmelt when the soil around your foundation is most saturated.

-Damp or Leaking Cracks – Obviously, if the basement crack is wet or shows signs of leaking onto the floor, it’s a problem.
+Damp or Leaking Cracks – Obviously, if the crack is causing a leaky basement, or worse, a totally wet basement, it’s a problem.
 Both narrow and wide cracks can allow seepage and you should really consider having an expert talk to you about your foundation repair options today.

-If the foundation in your Hamilton home is poured concrete, cracks in the wall can run in any direction – up & down, straight across or on an angle.
+If the foundation in your home is poured concrete, basement cracks in the wall can run in any direction – up & down, straight across or at an angle.
 Non-structural cracks are the most common and are usually due to the shrinkage of concrete as it cures.
 Structural cracks typically show up in pairs typically indicating a sagging foundation.

-Concrete block foundations are very common in Hamilton homes.
-Typically, cracks in concrete block walls occur in the mortar joints between the block and often follow a “stair step” pattern.
-Other times one will see a horizontal crack along the same mortar joint indicating a bowed wall.
+Concrete block foundations are very common in Hamilton and Burlington homes.
+Typically, concrete cracks occur in the mortar joints between the block and often follow a “stair step” pattern.
+Other times you will see a horizontal crack along the same mortar joint indicating a bowed wall.
 This is a structural concern and you will want to deal with it properly.

-These cracks have one thing in common – they are worsened by the lateral pressure exerted on foundation walls when the soil outside the foundation expands when it is saturated with water either from a heavy rainfall or during spring thaw.
+These different concrete cracks have one thing in common – they become worse by the lateral pressure exerted on foundation walls when the soil outside the foundation expands when it is saturated with water either from a heavy rainfall or during the spring thaw.

 The good thing is that all of these cracks are repairable.
 Non-structural seeping cracks in poured concrete walls can be permanently repaired using both inside and outside methods.
-Similar cracks in concrete block walls require an outside repair, applying an exterior waterproofing system to the foundation that channels water down to exterior weeping tile.
+Similar concrete cracks require an outside repair, applying an exterior waterproofing system to the foundation that channels water down to exterior weeping tile.

 The repairs indicated by structural cracks go beyond the cracks themselves and sometimes into the soil on which the foundation stands.
 Most structural cracks can be repaired by applying engineered carbon fiber straps to the wall; severe ones require a more advanced structural repair that will need to be reviewed by an engineer.

-If you want to know more about basement cracks in and around Hamilton, please feel free to post your questions in the Comments box below, call us at 289-880-7988.
+If you want to know more about basement cracks in and around Hamilton, please feel free to contact us or call us at 289-880-7988.
 We’re here to help and fixing your foundation might not be as expensive as you think.